backstage/backstage/plugins/org/README-alpha.md

 import { MyGroupsSidebarItem } from '@backstage/plugin-org';
 import GroupIcon from '@material-ui/icons/People';

-export default createExtensionOverrides({
+export default createFrontendModule({
+  pluginId: 'app',
   extensions: [
     createExtension({
-      // These namespace and name are necessary so the system knows that this extension will override the default app nav extension
+      // Name is necessary so the system knows that this extension will override the default app nav extension
-      namespace: 'app',
       name: 'nav',
       // Keeping the same attachment point as in the default App/Nav extension
       attachTo: { id: 'app/layout', input: 'nav' },